beejjorgensen/bgc/src/atomics.md

 ```

 Answer: we don't know.
 The compiler or CPU could silently reverse lines
 3 and 4 and we'd be none-the-wiser.
-The code would run _as-if_ it were
+The code would run single-threaded
-executed in the order we explicitly stated.
+_as-if_ it were executed in the order we explicitly stated.

 In a multithreaded scenario, we might have something like this pseudocode: